-This recipe makes a wonderful Coconut Yoghurt using our Mild or Tangy (Dairy Based) Yoghurt Culture or Vegan Coconut Yoghurt using our Non-Dairy Culture.
+Make Coconut Yoghurt using Mild or Tangy (Dairy-Based) Yoghurt Culture or our Non-Dairy Culture.

 - 1 tablespoon of sugar.

 - 1 to 2 tablespoons of Smooth Gel (Smooth Gel is a rice product.
 If you cannot have rice try using 2-3 teaspoons of our Classic Pectin.
 See note at the bottom of the recipe)